dfmorrison/pyactup/doc/index.rst

 The activation noise, :math:`\epsilon_{i}`, implements the stochasticity of retrievals from Memory.
 It is sampled from a logistic distribution centered on zero.
 A Memory object has a scale parameter, ``noise``, for this distribution.
-It is resampled each time the activation is computed.
+It is normally resampled each time the activation is computed.

+For some esoteric purposes when a chunk’s activation is computed repeatedly at the same time it may be desired to have all these same-time activations of a chunk use the same sample of activation noise.
+While this is rarely needed, when it is the ``fixed_noise`` context manager can be used.

 Note that setting the ``noise`` parameter to zero results in supplying no noise to the activation.
 This does not quite make operation of